22 York Street, Sydney: Heritage listing

 High Significance: Sandstone facade, timber windows & doors, cast iron columns and timber beams, floors and roof structures, timber ceilings and stairs, basement cartway.
 Medium Significance:Existing interconnections to 361 George Street.
 East windows to light well.
 Water tower.
 Wncased steel columns to basement.
 Low Significance:Reinforced concrete fire stairs, recent internal stairs and partitioning, infill of light well.
 Reglazing of shop windows and central entry door.

 22 York Street, Sydney was listed on the New South Wales State Heritage Register on 2 April 1999.

 Nos.
-24–26 is a remarkably intact Victorian warehouse which retains many original structural elements and finishes.
-It was for many years associated with the well-known furniture emporium of Beard Watson & Co.
-Retains a powerful ability to evoke the character of the Victorian street.
+24–26 is a Victorian warehouse which retains many original structural elements and finishes.
+It was for many years associated with the furniture emporium of Beard Watson & Co.
+It contributes to the character of the Victorian street.
 The intactness of Nos.
-24–26 provides research potential into the construction and use of late 19th century and early 20th century warehouses.
-Cultural: Nos.
-22–26 has a well detailed and strongly modelled sandstone facade which is almost entirely intact, the alterations being an unsympathetic adaptation at street level (No. 22) and a well detailed harmonious Edwardian addition (Nos.
+24–26 provides research potential into the construction and use of late 19th-century and early 20th-century warehouses.
+Nos.
+22–26 has a well-detailed and strongly modelled sandstone facade which is almost entirely intact, with alterations comprising an adaptation at street level (No. 22) and a well-detailed Edwardian addition (Nos.
 24–26).
-Part of a streetscape between King and Barrack Streets which retains many other fine 19th and early 20th century buildings.
-One of only six former warehouses with surviving cast iron column structures, and one of very few Victorian commercial buildings which retain their original facade at street level.
+It forms part of a streetscape between King and Barrack Streets which retains many other 19th- and early 20th-century buildings.
+It is one of only six former warehouses with surviving cast-iron column structures, and one of very few Victorian commercial buildings which retain their original facade at street level.